ZhaochengLi/Zhaocheng-s/CSC320/project/README.md

 Sudoku_solved4x4|folder **generated in sat2sud.py** contains the solutions to sudoku puzzles **with argument "miniSAT_encoded4x4"**

 ## Executions
-*Notice:* all the sudoku puzzles in this project must be in the format of example inputs.
+**Notice:** all the sudoku puzzles in this project must be in the format of example inputs.
 And the unknown grid will be marked either ".", "*", or "?".

+**Notice:** all the output folders doesn't need to be deleted manully everytime the execution is repeated.
+Those folder will be automatically over-written accordingly by the next execution with the choice of input text file.

 file executed|Command|Argument|Output|Property
 ---|---|---|---|---